 Individuals who are a party to court proceedings in B.C. will be provided with an interpreter in the following situations:

 - Provincial and Supreme Court criminal adult and youth cases

 - Upon court order, in any court

 To ensure an appropriate interpreter can be secured, individuals should contact the interpreter clerk at their local court registry as soon as possible with their request.
-More information is available on the Ministry of Justice website.
+Learn more about arranging an interpreter.

 RCMP and Vancouver Police Department

 The Western Institute for the Deaf and Hard of Hearing (WIDHH) works with the RCMP and the Vancouver Police Department to provide interpreters for police and legal situations.